-When you visit the Shaanxi History Museum in Xi’an, you’re taken on a journey through thousands of years of ancient Chinese history and culture.
-Regarded as “the pearl of ancient dynasties and house of Chinese treasures”, this museum is like no other on earth.
-In a city that’s practically one giant museum, you shouldn’t leave a visit to this museum off your Xi’an itinerary.
+The Shaanxi History Museum in Xi’an, China takes you on a journey through thousands of years of ancient Chinese history and culture.
+In a city that’s practically one giant museum, this museum – regarded as “the pearl of ancient dynasties and house of Chinese treasures” – is one you should add to your Xi’an itinerary.

-In this post, you’ll discover the best way to visit the Shaanxi History Museum and I’ll guide you through the giant exhibition halls, so you’ll know what to focus on when you arrive.
+In this post, you’ll discover the best way to visit the Shaanxi History Museum.
+I’ll also guide you through the giant exhibition halls, so you’ll know what to focus on when you arrive at the Shaanxi Museum.

 A massive modern state museum, the Shaanxi History Museum is one of the largest in China.
-Built in June 1991, the museum houses an incredible, well-displayed collection of 370,000 items of breath-taking ancient murals, paintings, pottery and coins, plus stunning bronze, gold, and silver objects.
+Constructed in June 1991, the museum houses an incredible, well-displayed collection of 370,000 items of breath-taking ancient murals, paintings, pottery, and coins, plus stunning bronze, gold, and silver objects.

-The collection is more than 10 times bigger than the Louvre Museum in Paris (the world’s largest museum) which has 35,000 works of art on display.
+The Shaanxi Museum collection is more than 10 times bigger than the Louvre Museum in Paris (the world’s largest museum) which has 35,000 works of art on display.

 The number of visitors though is significantly fewer than the Louvre museums – the Shaanxi History Museum received 2.7 million visitors in the year 2018 compared to the Louvre which received 10 million in the same year.
 This makes the Shaanxi History Museum much less crowded and more enjoyable to visit.

 To do this museum justice, you would need to spend days here.
 With this guide, you can see the highlights in a couple of hours as you’ll know what you’re looking for.

 Highlights of the museum include: